Ian Gomm

-Ian Robert Gomm (born 28 March 1947 in Chiswick, West London) is a British singer-songwriter, who was the rhythm guitarist for Brinsley Schwarz from 1970 to 1974.
+Ian Robert Gomm (born 28 March 1947 in Chiswick, West London) is a British guitarist, singer and songwriter who was the rhythm guitarist for Brinsley Schwarz from 1970 to 1974.
 He was named "Best Rhythm Guitarist" by NME in 1971.

 Early career

 Gomm's career began circa 1962/1963 in Unit 4, a group which evolved out of an outfit formed by Gomm on rhythm and lead guitar and vocals, Martin Davis on bass and Simon Behar on drums, all of whom were pupils at Ealing County School for Boys.
 Soon after this formation, Frank Kennington, who was older than the others, joined as lead vocalist, and they became Unit 4.
 Mick Lieber, who had previously played with Frankie Reid & The Casuals and Clay Alison and the Searchers, joined Unit 4 around July 1964, but the new line-up was short-lived.
 Around October 1964, Kennington left and moved to Sydney, Australia, precipitating Unit 4's eventual break-up.

+Gomm played in bands as a teenager, including The Generation and The Triangle, a three piece Tamla group.
+He then joined The Unknowns, a band who, apart from Gomm himself, were Jewish.
+They would play at The Ealing Jewish Youth Club every week, and once a month were supported by Del Angelo and The Detours; the members of The Detours consisted of Roger Daltrey and Pete Townshend on guitar and John Entwistle on bass, who would later form The Who, and who the Unknowns would become friends with.
+He spent five years as a young man working as an electrical apprentice for EMI.

 In 1975, following his time in Brinsley Schwarz, Gomm and his wife moved to Mid Wales, where he still lives.
-Reminiscing of playing in Wales with his band, he said, "All of our four children learnt Welsh at school so perhaps that night at the Dixieland at Colwyn Bay Pier had more of an influence on my life than I knew at the time!"
+Reminiscing about playing in Wales with his band, he said: "All of our four children learnt Welsh at school so perhaps that night at the Dixieland at Colwyn Bay Pier had more of an influence on my life than I knew at the time!"
 In Mid Wales, he built a recording studio, where he worked with musicians such as the Stranglers and Alexis Korner.
 He also toured with Dire Straits on their Sultans of Swing tour.